‘Never Trump’ Republicans went Democrat in 2018. Are they gone for good?

 “It was the revenge of the Never Trumpers in the House,” said David Wasserman, an elections analyst for Cook Political Report and an NBC News contributor and senior analyst with the NBC Election Unit.

-One analysis by Democratic firm Catalist showed a 24 point swing among white college-educated woman toward Democrats from 2014 to 2018.
+One analysis by Democratic firm Catalist showed a 24 point swing among white college-educated women toward Democrats from 2014 to 2018.

 How Democrats 'rocked the suburbs' and won the HouseNov.
 7, 201805:38